andydonzelli/cs1951a-blog/index.md

 ![darksky](assets/web_media/powered_by_darksky.png)

-_The above image has been included to comply with the [DarkSky API](https://darksky.net/dev) terms of service._
+_The above image has been included to comply with the [Dark Sky API](https://darksky.net/dev) terms of service._

 Our initial hypothesis was that weather would impact the Citibike ride service more compared to other motor vehicle ride services.
 Intuitively, our assumption was that customers would take into consideration the weather more when riding a bike compared to a motor vehicle.
 We tested this hypothesis by performing Multiple Linear Regression on the data, with the dependent variable being the number of rides taken with a given company in each hour and the weather data being the independent variables.